-- The posture belt can be used in addition to but never as a substitute for an approved passenger restraint system (3-point belt). - 1.
-Adjust posture belt to fit the wheelchair occupant, see section 4.5 Posture belt, page 36.
+- The posture belt could be used in addition to but never as a substitute for an approved passenger restraint system (3-point belt). - 1.
+Adjust posture belt to fit the wheelchair occupant, see section 4.1 Posture belt, page 28.